LukasKurasinski/Test/README.md

-#This is my first GitHub Projekt Test.
+This is my first GitHub Projekt Test.
+This text was updated localed